jameshanlon/cheese/cheese/pages/media-coverage.md

 </div>

 - **Up Our Street, November 2019**.
-[Up Our Street](https://upourstreet.org.uk/) is a local magazine and community group for the Easton and Lawrence Hill areas of Bristol.
+[Up Our Street](https://eastsidecommunitytrust.org.uk/) (now Eastside Communit Trust) was a local magazine and community group for the Easton and Lawrence Hill areas of Bristol.
 They included a short piece on CHEESE surveys in their winter edition of the print magazine.

 <div class="clearfix"></div>